SchulzLab/SNEEP/README.md

 SOON: We provide a bioconda package to install the main functionality of our approach.

-If you do not want to use our bioconda package, please make sure that the following software is available on your machine:
+If want to directly install it, please make sure that the following software is available on your machine:

 - c++11
 - g++ (9.3.0)